They communicate through a series of tongue flicking, head bobbing and tail wagging, among other methods.

 These creatures go foraging for their diet, traveling up to a length of 18 miles away from home to find food.
 In captivity, they have a lifespan of 25 years.
 There is no research on how long of a lifespan they have in the wild.

 It’s illegal to export a wild-caught dragon armadillo lizard out of South Africa.
 But they are easily caught and made a pet.
 The pet lizard species make for easy prey to hunters as they’re slow and tame.

-Unfortunately, some people badly want the pet.
-Due to this, the pet lizard species is considered vulnerable because of the abundant capture to feed demand.
+Unfortunately, some people desperately want them for a pet.
+Due to this, the pet lizard species is considered vulnerable because of the abundant capture-to-feed demand.
 If you do want one as a pet, look for a reputable breeder in your area.

 O. cataphractus likes hiding in crevices in rock outcrops and mountain slopes.
 They love habitats surrounded by dwarf perennial shrubs.

 For food, pet owners feed their lizards butterworms, superworms, and pinky mice.